Grammar & Formatting

 Non-Exhaustive

-Where you do not list all the values (for example, for a value which is represented by a number), add the default value as a new paragraph that just consists of "Default: value" with the value in italics.
+When not listing all of the possible values, add the default value in a new paragraph that just consists of "Default: value".

 Size indicates how much of the screen is taken up by the pop-up as a percentage.